Reviews You Can Rely On

 The Razer Basilisk V3 is a carry-over from our gaming mouse segment, but you don't have to be a competitive gamer to benefit from its next-level performance.
 The Basilisk is such a celebrated product that it's on its third iteration, and we couldn't exclude it from our general wired mouse review just for being more exotic than the rest of the class.
 It comes packed with top-notch hardware like a flawless sensor, capable of up to 26,000 dots per inch (DPI), and speed of light optical switches.
 It has an excellent 4D scroll wheel and demonstrates some of the best scrolling and button actuation we've ever tested on a mouse.
 It tracks well on nearly every surface we put it on and comes with several other advanced features, like switch-activated onboard memory and Hypershift button modifier technology, allowing up to 24 button assignments from the ten other physical buttons.
 It does all this while looking pretty slick, too, thanks to its customizable RGB lighting themes.
 The Basilisk V3's cutting-edge hardware and software features make it an extremely versatile tool for advanced productivity in much the same way it dominates competitive gaming.

-However, choosing this powerhouse as your primary productivity pointer could present a few issues, depending on your needs and ingenuity.
-You'll need to be creative and somewhat motivated to dig into the software to configure the Basilisk V3 properly for advanced productivity.
-While most gamers will appreciate its eleven physical buttons, that might feel overwhelming in the office, and the Basilisk is also on the heavier end of the spectrum at 101 grams.
+Depending on your needs and ingenuity, selecting this powerhouse as your primary productivity pointer could present a few issues.
+First, you'll need to be creative and somewhat motivated to dig into the software to configure this mouse properly for advanced productivity.
+Most gamers will appreciate its eleven physical buttons, but that might feel overwhelming in the office.
+At 101 grams, the Basilisk V3 is also heavy.
 Likewise, while its price point is more than reasonable in the gaming category, it's conspicuously expensive in a lineup of productivity mice.
-The bottom line is that the Razer Basilisk V3 is our overall highest-scoring mouse in both the wired and gaming mouse categories, but mouse par excellence may be as overkill for some as it is a godsend to others.
 If you want a premium mouse with a premium sensor without all the glitz of this Razer, check out the Microsoft Pro IntelliMouse.
+Bottom line, the Razer Basilisk V3 is the highest-scoring mouse we tested in both the wired and gaming mouse categories, but mouse par excellence may be as overkill for some as it is a godsend to others.

 Read more: Razer Basilisk V3 review